WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

     it is provided and its value is false, and the file named by toFileName already exists, an Exception is thrown.

-    Throws if the extensionId, fromFileName, or toFileName is invalid, or if a file's full pathName is > 255 characters, or if the file named by fromFileName does not exist, or if the file named by fromFileName is not a Regular file, or if overwrite is not true and the file named by toFileName already exists, or if there is an operating system error.
+    Throws if the fromFileName or toFileName is invalid, or if a file's full pathName is > 255 characters, or if the file named by fromFileName does not exist, or if the file named by fromFileName is not a Regular file, or if overwrite is not true and the file named by toFileName already exists, or if there is an operating system error.

-###  listFiles(extensionId [, matchGLOB])
+###  listFiles( [matchGLOB] )

-    Returns an array of String listing the fileNames of only the Regular Files in the directory for the given extensionId.
+    Returns an array of String listing the fileNames of only the Regular Files in the directory for the calling extension.

     If the optional matchGLOB parameter is given, only the names of files that match the given GLOB will